Regression-Games/RegressionDocs/docs/tutorials/building-your-first-bot.md

 ## Next steps

-For immediate next steps, we recommend checking out our guide on [creating bots that run pre-determined scenarios](../creating-bots/javascript/scenario-testing).
+For immediate next steps, we recommend checking out our guide on [creating bots that run predetermined scenarios](../creating-bots/javascript/scenario-testing).
 In soon-to-be-added guides, tutorials will walk you through:

 - Creating bots with abilities